 Dikeos Mountain, July 2009

-One day I took the local bus up to the mountain village of Zia to walk up to the top of the Dikeos Mountains.
+One day I took the local bus up to the mountain village of Zia to walk up to the top of the Dikeos Mountain at 846 meters – the highest mountain on the island.
 It was a very warm day, and the climbing was tough, but I was rewarded with a magnificent view of the island and a cooling breeze.

 Arriving back in Zia I stopped at the first restaurant and ordered two bottles of water which I emptied in a few minutes.